drocheam/optrace/docs/source/usage/elements.rst

 **Markers**

-Markers are Elements for annotations in 3D space.
+Markers are used for annotations in 3D space.

 .. list-table::
    :widths: 100 400